MUFacultyOfEngineering/AASBPM/README.md

 ![](aasWebServiceDiscovererPlugin.drawio.png)

 ## Important resources
-The "WebServices" Submodel template can be found at \aasResources\submodelTemplate
+The "RestServices" Submodel template can be found at \aasResources\submodelTemplate

 The generic form for the package explorer is at \aasResources\packageExplorerGenericForm